andreasgoulas/go-mcc/README.md

 ## Introduction

 Go-MCC is an open source Minecraft classic server written in Go.
-It is fully compatible with the original client and it supports a large subset of the Classic Protocol Extension (CPE) project.
+It is fully compatible with the original client, World of Minecraft and ClassiCube.
+It supports a large subset of the Classic Protocol Extension (CPE) project.

+The core functionality of Go-MCC can be extended through the use of plugins.
+The Core plugin provides important features typically found in Minecraft servers, such as ban lists, a rank manager and data persistency.

 ## Install